pepstock-org/Charba-Wiki/docs/GettingStarted.md

 It's easy to get started with **Charba**.

-In this example, we create a bar chart for a single dataset.
+In this example, we create a bar chart with a single dataset.

 ```java
 // sets resource type